mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 - HTML (no choice)
 - Javascript (no choice)
 - CSS (no choice)

+NOTE: Do we need "responsive"?
+I can't seem to find that requirement anymore.
+If we don't need it then we don't need Bootstrap.

 I'm proposing we stay away from front-end frameworks such as React/Angular.
 Not enough time for me/us to learn these technologies.
 If we go down in flames we should do it with technologies